HB-2671

 2026-07-01

-Kansas House Bill No. 2671 — Kansas Community Harmed by AI Technology Act (Kansas CHAT Act)
+Kansas House Bill No. 2671 — An Act concerning consumer protection; establishing the Kansas community harmed by AI technology act

-Establishes the Kansas CHAT Act, imposing safety and disclosure obligations on covered entities that make companion AI chatbots available to Kansas users.
-Requires mandatory user accounts, age verification using commercially available methods, parental account affiliation and parental consent for minor users, and blocking minors from suicidal ideation and sexually explicit content.
-Mandates monitoring all interactions for suicidal ideation with crisis resource referral, and requires recurring popup disclosures that the user is interacting with AI and the chatbot is not licensed to provide advice.
-Enforcement is through the Kansas Consumer Protection Act — violations are deceptive acts — with a safe harbor for entities that comply in good faith with the attorney general's guidance.
+The Kansas CHAT Act imposes safety and disclosure obligations on covered entities that make companion AI chatbots available to Kansas users.
+It requires mandatory user accounts with age verification using commercially available methods, parental account affiliation and verifiable parental consent for minors, and blocking minor access to suicidal ideation and sexually explicit content.
+Covered entities must monitor all interactions for suicidal ideation and provide crisis resources (including the National Suicide Prevention Lifeline) to affected users and affiliated parental accounts.
+A clear popup disclosure that the user is interacting with AI — not a human — must be shown at the start of every interaction and at least every 60 minutes thereafter.
+Violations are enforced as deceptive acts under the Kansas Consumer Protection Act by the attorney general, with a safe harbor for entities that comply with AG guidance and rely in good faith on user-provided age information.

 Summary

-Establishes the Kansas CHAT Act, imposing safety and disclosure obligations on covered entities that make companion AI chatbots available to Kansas users.
-Requires mandatory user accounts, age verification using commercially available methods, parental account affiliation and parental consent for minor users, and blocking minors from suicidal ideation and sexually explicit content.
-Mandates monitoring all interactions for suicidal ideation with crisis resource referral, and requires recurring popup disclosures that the user is interacting with AI and the chatbot is not licensed to provide advice.
-Enforcement is through the Kansas Consumer Protection Act — violations are deceptive acts — with a safe harbor for entities that comply in good faith with the attorney general's guidance.
+The Kansas CHAT Act imposes safety and disclosure obligations on covered entities that make companion AI chatbots available to Kansas users.
+It requires mandatory user accounts with age verification using commercially available methods, parental account affiliation and verifiable parental consent for minors, and blocking minor access to suicidal ideation and sexually explicit content.
+Covered entities must monitor all interactions for suicidal ideation and provide crisis resources (including the National Suicide Prevention Lifeline) to affected users and affiliated parental accounts.
+A clear popup disclosure that the user is interacting with AI — not a human — must be shown at the start of every interaction and at least every 60 minutes thereafter.
+Violations are enforced as deceptive acts under the Kansas Consumer Protection Act by the attorney general, with a safe harbor for entities that comply with AG guidance and rely in good faith on user-provided age information.

 Enforcement & Penalties